What is the phrase you hear most during the holiday season?

 Independent play is amazing for child development (post on this coming soon!) and for parents’ well being.
 And, giving gifts that let parents sit and drink coffee while the kids play happily on their own is also a gift to parents!

-- Examples: Blocks, play silks, balls, stacking cups, metal bowls, containers with lids, non-battery operated toys (dolls, stuffed animals, wooden or plastic figures), kitchen/cooking/food items.
+Examples: Blocks (these are cool too!), play silks, balls, stacking cups, metal bowls, wooden bowl, non-battery operated toys (dolls, stuffed animals, wooden or plastic figures), kitchen/cooking/food items.

 2. Items that encourage independence

 Anyone who has been with a toddler for more than five minutes knows that they are very into doing things “MYSELF”.
 And you likely also know how frustrating this can be for everyone involved.
 Luckily, there are options to help you give your toddler more autonomy and independence, and save your sanity.
 Montessori school supply sites are a great place to find items that support independence.

 Examples: small pitcher for pouring water, learning tower for helping with cooking and dishwashing (my handy father built ours), smocks (because: laundry.), child-sized furniture, toy storage that is easy for toddlers to get out and clean up (we like wicker baskets easily found in thrift shops).